zetoichi/sailboat/readme.md

 # SAILBOAT ALERT

-With libraries:
+With libraries: requests, BeautifulSoup4, magic, schedule, email, smtplib, csv, os
-  - requests
-  - BeautifulSoup4
-  - magic
-  - schedule
-  - email
-  - smtplib
-  - csv
-  - os

 - Searches 'sailboat' in Craiglist over a given list of cities, with some search restrictions.
 - Parses through results and gets info.